MicrosoftDocs/appcenter-docs/docs/sdk/push/migration/react-native-android.md

 ms.tgt_pltfrm: android
 ---

-# How to add Firebase SDK dependencies
+# How to add Firebase SDK dependencies (Android React Native)
 [!INCLUDE [introduction to android](includes/introduction-android.md)]

 ## 1. Integrate Firebase in application
 - In the [Firebase Console](https://console.firebase.google.com), go to **Project Settings**.
 - Download the **google-services.json** file to your Android project's app module (for most projects, it will be the project's `android/app` folder).
 - Modify the **android/build.gradle** file: